hmcalister/Hopfield-Network-PyTorch/README.md

 ## Installation

-Run `pip install -e .` to install the package as editable.
+Clone this repository, then `cd` into the project root directory.
+Run `pip install .` to install the package, or `pip install -e .` to install as editable (if you plan to make changes to the package).

 Use the package in any python script by importing `HopfieldNetworkPyTorch.HopfieldNetwork` or `HopfieldNetworkPyTorch.ModernHopfieldNetwork`.
 See the `examples` directory for worked examples.

-## Acknowledgements
+## Acknowledgments

 The modern Hopfield network implementation is based on the mathematics provided in [Dense Associative Memory for Pattern Recognition (Krotov and Hopfield, 2016)](https://arxiv.org/abs/1606.01164), as well as referencing [Krotov's implementation for a classification task](https://github.com/DimaKrotov/Dense_Associative_Memory/blob/master/Dense_Associative_Memory_training.ipynb).